Simplifying Momentum-based Positive-definite Submanifold Optimization with Applications to Deep Learning: Generalization for Deep Learning

 by changing the GNC to $\vS^{-1}=\gparam= \vA \vA^{T}$ where $\vA =\vA^{\text{(cur)}} \MExp(\half \lparam)$.
 Moreover, the update of $\vA$ is also matrix-inverse-free (see Sec.~\ref{sec:demystifying} and Eq.~\eqref{eq:update_coordinate_a} in Appx.~\ref{apd:simple_update_spd} ).

 As shown in Sec.~\ref{sec:sngd_special}, we can obtain the update in \eqref{eq:no_mat_inv_opt} by considering $\{\vmu, \vSigma\}$ as a submanifold, where $\vSigma=\vS^{-1}$.
-Importantly, this implies that our Newton-like update in the space of $\vmu$ can be viewed as gradient descent in our (local) GNC spaces for the SPD submanifold.
+Importantly, this implies that our Newton-like (2nd-order) update in the space of $\vmu$ can be viewed as a gradient descent (1st-order) update in our (local) GNC spaces for the SPD submanifold.

 To approximate the Hessian $\nabla_\mu^2 \ell(\vmu)$ in DL as required in $\vg_{S^{-1}}$, we consider the KFAC approximation \citep{martens2015optimizing}.
 For simplicity, consider the loss function $\ell(\vmu)$ defined by one hidden layer of a neural network (NN), where $k=pd$, $\mathrm{vec}^{-1}(\vmu) \in \real^{d \times p}$ is a learnable weight matrix, $\mathrm{vec}(\cdot)$ is the vectorization function.
 In KFAC (summarized in Fig.~\ref{fig:matDL_opt}), the Hessian at each layer of a NN with many layers is approximated by a Kronecker-product structure between two dense symmetric positive semi-definite matrices as $\nabla_\mu^2 \ell(\vmu)\approx \vmu_{AA} \otimes \vmu_{GG} $, where matrices $\vmu_{AA} \in \real^{p \times p}$ and $\vmu_{GG} \in \real^{d \times d}$ are computed as suggested by the authors and $\otimes$ denotes the Kronecker product.